Plugins that block and protect

 In this guide we describe a number of plugins that help improve your privacy, and others that need to be disabled to keep you safe.
 We focus on enforcing encryption as well as removing third-party links and ads on pages that leak information which are often used to analyze your browsing habits.

-This guide is part of a series about online privacy:
+This guide is part of a series about improving online privacy:

-- Second steps toward online privacy – you are viewing this guide.
+- Step two: plugins that block and protect – you are viewing this guide.

 A brief note about plugins